acolistro/week-7/README.md

 * _Create a method to check whether two words share no characters_
 * _Create a method to check whether a word has three letters in a row_
 * _Create a method to check whether a word contains a vowel_
-* _Create a method that checks whether a multiple word sentence contains at least one anagram_
+* _Create a method that checks whether two sentences are anagrams_
-* _Create a method that checks whether a multi word sentence contains at least one antigram_
+* _Create a method that checks whether a sentence contains at least one non-word_

 ## Setup/Installation Requirements
 * _Access my github repository at https://github.com/acolistro/week-7.git and clone it to your local machine._